DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/FREIGHT FORWARDER/SETUP/SETTING PROFILES/Voyage creator.md

 If there are multiple matches for date or qty, strategy defaults to top down.

 #### Example
-Source transactions with all same item and dimensions.
+Source transactions with all same item and dimensions:

 Order line no	  | Qty	  | Delivery date
 :--             |:--    |:--